essif-lab/framework/docs/terms/data-collector.md

 Typically, the Data Collector would start a transaction either

 -   when it receives a request from some Agent of another Party for engaging in a transaction of a specific kind.
--   when it is instructed by, or on behalf of its Owner, to request a specific kind of transaction to some Agent of another Party.[^one]
+-   when it is instructed by, or on behalf of its Principal, to request a specific kind of transaction to some Agent of another Party.[^one]

 In either case, a transaction form (object, context) has to be created that matches the kind of transaction, and a ‘**transaction-id**’ must be generated that identifies this form/object/context.
-It will be used for binding incoming or outgoing messages to this transaction, enabling communications to remain congruent, not only with the Agent that requested the transaction, but also with other Agents from the same Owner and/or using different communication channels.
+It will be used for binding incoming or outgoing messages to this transaction, enabling communications to remain congruent, not only with the Agent that requested the transaction, but also with other Agents from the same Principal and/or using different communication channels.

 Handling/managing the various communication channels through which data can be exchanged is also a task of the Data Collector[^2].
 One reason for this is that negotiating a transaction not only requires data to be acquired, but also to be provided to the peer participant.
 Another reason is that the peer participant may use multiple Agents to provide such data, e.g. human Agents (that might use web-browsers, social-media apps, phones, or physical visits), SSI Agents (that use the SSI infrastructure), or other electronic Agents (e.g. services that can provide data when appropriate permissions are submitted - e.g. user consent tokens).

 Thus, the Data Collector is generally considered capable of obtaining data through different communication channels.
 However, the technical tracks of eSSIF-Lab will exclusively focus on the communication channel through which credentials can be requested and obtained.
 Any extensions or business productization of Data Collector designs may be considered in the business tracks of eSSIF-Lab.
 The latter is not considered any further in this section.

-In order to acquire data through SSI mechanisms for filling in a form for a specific kind of transaction, the Data Collector needs to know what kinds of credentials it should ask for, which Parties its Owner trusts to issue such credentials, what kinds of verification proofs for such credentials must hold and which may be disregarded.[^3] Also, when the Data Collector gets a credential that satisfies the necessary verification proofs, it needs a way to map the contents of that credential to the structure of the transaction context that is used internally by (other systems of) its Owner.[^4] Also, as the Data Collector gets more and more data - which it may get through multiple, different channels - it needs to determine whether or not the resulting set is sufficiently consistent and coherent.[^5]
+In order to acquire data through SSI mechanisms for filling in a form for a specific kind of transaction, the Data Collector needs to know what kinds of credentials it should ask for, which Parties its Principal trusts to issue such credentials, what kinds of verification proofs for such credentials must hold and which may be disregarded.[^3] Also, when the Data Collector gets a credential that satisfies the necessary verification proofs, it needs a way to map the contents of that credential to the structure of the transaction context that is used internally by (other systems of) its Principal.[^4] Also, as the Data Collector gets more and more data - which it may get through multiple, different channels - it needs to determine whether or not the resulting set is sufficiently consistent and coherent.[^5]

-In order to make the Data Collector work, a Validation Policy (or Data Collector Policy) is created by, or on behalf of the Owner, which specifies at least:
+In order to make the Data Collector work, a Validation Policy (or Data Collector Policy) is created by, or on behalf of its Principal, which specifies at least:

--   the kinds of transactions the Owner is willing to (electronically) engage in, from both the requester and the provider perspectives;
+-   the kinds of transactions the Principal is willing to (electronically) engage in, from both the requester and the provider perspectives;
 -   for each such transaction type:

     -   the criteria (business rules) that should be used to determine that the form is ‘clean’, i.e. that the necessary and sufficient data have been obtained and that they are consistent, coherent, and suitable for making a transaction commitment decision.

-    -   the kinds of credentials and issuers that the Owner is willing to accept as sources for valid data; (optionally?), the endpoint URI at which issuing Parties do the actual credential issuing may be specified[^6].
+    -   the kinds of credentials and issuers that the Principal is willing to accept as sources for valid data; (optionally?), the endpoint URI at which issuing Parties do the actual credential issuing may be specified[^6].

     -   for each kind of credential: the verification proofs that must hold to be accepted as a source for valid data.